pujari-rajkumar/compositional_learner/README.md

         python learning_tasks/authorship_prediction_model.py
         python learning_tasks/mentioned_entity_prediction_model.py

-Upon running the two commands sequentially, the trained_models will be saved in compitional_learner/data/composite_learner_data/saved_parameters/ folder.
+Upon running the two commands sequentially, you should be able to see the training progress in compositional_learner/data/composite_learner_data/training_logs/ folder.
+Trained_models will be saved in compitional_learner/data/composite_learner_data/saved_parameters/ folder.
 You may use the saved paramters to initialize the parameters for further tasks.
 Alternatively, you may use the parameters provided in the data download link above for inference.